lprichar/DeltekReminder/README.md

 1.0.0.12 - Aug 12, 2013
 -------------

+* Feature: Upon reminder popup can now quick save time against the project with the most hours
 * Fixed: Null reference exception when setting the tray icon and the main form isn't initialized yet
 * Fixed: If you navigated to a different page (e.g. expenses) the app was getting a null reference exception (b/c it incorrectly thought it was on the home page)